leomarcov/bunsen-scripts/README.md

 [21] Install xfce4-clipman (allow screenshot to clipboard) and replace for clipit (y) [22] Remove bunsen-welcome autostart script  (y)
-[23] Install script poweroff_last for automatize shutdown if no users logged in 20 minutes (y) [24] Install script autosnap for autosnap windows with center click in titlebar (y) [25] Install script brightness (y)
+[23] Install script poweroff_last for automatize shutdown if no users logged in 20 minutes (y) [24] Install script autosnap for autosnap windows with double click in titlebar (y) [25] Install script brightness (y)
-[26] Install script update-notification (y)
+[26] Config text mode login using tty instead of lightdm display manager (y) [27] Install script update-notification (y)
-[27] Install theme Arc GTK and set as default (y)
+[28] Install theme Arc GTK and set as default (y)
-[28] Config theme bl-exit with the classic theme (y) [29] Install theme Conky with new theme (y)
+[29] Config theme bl-exit with the classic theme (y) [30] Install theme Conky with new theme (y)
-[30] Install pack of popular fonts (y)
+[31] Install pack of popular fonts (y)
-[31] Install clear xfce4-notify theme (y)
+[32] Install clear xfce4-notify theme (y)
-[32] Install icon theme Numix-Paper and set as default (y) [33] Install theme GoHome for Openbox and set as default for all users (y) [34] Install new Terminator themes (y)
+[33] Install icon theme Numix-Paper and set as default (y) [34] Install theme GoHome for Openbox and set as default for all users (y) [35] Install new Terminator themes (y)
-[35] Install new tint2 theme (y)
+[36] Install new tint2 theme (y)
-[36] Copy wallpapers pack and set Aptenodytes wallpaper as default (y)
+[37] Copy wallpapers pack and set Aptenodytes wallpaper as default (y)

 # Exec all actions interactively:
-$ sudo ./install.sh
+$ sudo ./install

 # Exec all actions and answer yes to all:
-$ sudo ./install.sh -y
+$ sudo ./install -y

 # Exec all actions and answer default to all:
-$ sudo ./install.sh -d
+$ sudo ./install -d

 # Exec only actions 5,7,10,11,12,13,14 and 15:
-$ sudo ./install.sh -a 5,7,10-15
+$ sudo ./install -a 5,7,10-15
 ```

 ### Customize
 The script can be easily customized.
-Each action script `.sh` are placed in a folder and are automatillacy recognized by `install.sh`.
+Each action script `.sh` placed in a subdirectory are automatillacy recognized by `install`.
-  * For remove action simply delete the action folder.
+  * For remove action simply delete the action directory.
-  * For add action simple add new folder and place the install script `.sh` and dependences.
+  * For add action simply add new folder and place the install script `.sh` and dependences.
 The script must have this header:
   ```
   #!/bin/bash
   # ACTION: Description of the action